Heepie/WhaleBookmark-workflow/README.md

 # WhaleBookmark-workflow :tada:
-This is Alfred Workflow for searching the 'Whale' browser's bookmark Alfred already support `Chrome`, `Safari`.
+This is Alfred Workflow for searching the 'Whale' browser's bookmark.

+Alfred already support `Chrome`, `Safari`.
 But `Whale` browser is NOT supported.
 That's why I developed